godwhoa/para/README.md

 ### Usage
 ```
-# commands will all run in parallel
+# commands will all run in non-blocking manner
 para "command1" "command2" "command3"...
 ```